 - Hypertension.
 Login for details

 - Infertility.
-It is unclear if oral inositol is beneficial in female patients undergoing intracytoplasmic sperm injection (ICSI).
+It is unclear if oral inositol is beneficial in patients undergoing intracytoplasmic sperm injection (ICSI).

 Login for details - Insomnia.
 It is unclear if oral inositol is beneficial for improving sleep during pregnancy.